Section 8 Eviction Process Explained (England, )

 Post-Section 21 World

-From 1 May 2026, Section 8 becomes the primary eviction route for all landlords.
-The Renters' Rights Act 2025 is introducing new and amended grounds, making Section 8 more flexible—but you'll still need to prove your ground applies.
+From 1 May 2026, Section 8/Form 3A is the primary eviction route for England landlords.
+The current England eviction rules 2025 introduced new and amended grounds, making Section 8 more flexible—but you'll still need to prove your ground applies.
 Understanding Section 8 is now essential.

 What Is Section 8?

-Section 8 of the Housing Act 1988 provides the legal framework for landlords to seek possession of a property by proving one or more of 17 specified grounds.
+Section 8 of the Housing Act 1988 provides the legal framework for landlords to seek possession of a property by proving one or more statutory grounds.
 These grounds are divided into two categories:

 - Mandatory grounds: If proven, the court must grant possession